sholmes-221/hob-slides/PITCHME.md

 ![bg](./assets/gradient.jpg)

-# <!--fit--> Living out the Gospel
+# <!--fit--> A Missional Community

-Self-giving Love the Book of Philippians - Chapter 5
+Self-giving Love: the Book of Philippians - Chapter 7

 Timothy Shan

 ---

-# My trip to Boston
+# Mission Bay

 - August, 2017, I was on a trip to `Boston`, there is a nice youth hotel beside the Boston Commons park
 - However, there would be a `right-wing protest` near the park based on the news, so I did not book that youth hotel